mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/curve_engine.rst

 First off, the line produced by the Curve brush is made up of 2 sections:

-* The connection line, which is the main line drawn by your mouse
+* The connection line, which is the main line drawn by your mouse.

 * The curve lines I think, which are the extra fancy lines that form at curves.
 The curve lines are formed by connecting one point of the curve to a point earlier on the curve.
 This also means that if you are drawing a straight line, these lines won't be visible, since they'll overlap with the connection line.
 Drawing faster gives you wider curves areas.